-D. Verifying network properties
+D. Verifying Network Properties

 APT computes reachability trees for verifying network properties.
-Such a tree is rooted at a port in the network; each tree node is labeled with the set of packets that can traverse the node.
+Such a tree is rooted at a port in the network.
 Computing the reachability tree from a source port detects forwarding loops for all packets injected into the source port, if any.
 More generally, reachability trees can be used to verify safety and progress properties specified in a temporal logic (such as, CTL [10]): for example, verifying that all packets injected into the source port traverse a specified sequence of required waypoints in the network.
+Some optimization techniques for verifying properties are presented in [26] and [28].